tig/mcec/docs/index.md

   * Added Activity Monitor settings to enable/disable  mouse/keyboard input either/or desktop unlock.
   * FIXED: Activity Monitor command was not actually persisting in settings.
   * Minor bug fixes & code cleanup
-* Version 2.2.3 (March 29, 2020) -
-  * Added ability to download and install new versions directly from within app.
+* Version 2.2.3 (March 29, 2020) - Added ability to download and install new versions directly from within app.
-* Version 2.2.4 (April 18, 2020) -
-  * Fixed #12 - shiftup/down does not seem to be working correctly.
+* Version 2.2.4 (April 18, 2020) - Fixed #12 - shiftup/down does not seem to be working correctly.
+* Version 2.2.5 (April 19, 2020) - Fixed `<SetForeGroundWindow/>` to work even if an app has multiple processes running.
+Fixed related documentation.
+Added example to .commands.